bonfire-engine/bonfire-engine.github.io/v3.0/doc/mixins.md

     void addLife(double life)
     void updateLife(double life,{bool verifyDieOrRevive = true})
     void removeLife(double life)

-    /// This method is used to check if this component can receive damage from any attacker.
+    /// You can listen if this component receive attack
+    // If returns true, this component received damage.
     @override
-    bool checkCanReceiveDamage(
+    bool receiveDamage(
-        AttackFromEnum attacker,
+        AttackOriginEnum attacker,
         double damage,
-        dynamic from,
+        dynamic identify,
     )

-    /// You can listen if this component receive attack
-    @override
-    void receiveDamage(double damage, dynamic from)

     /// If your life stay minor than 0 this method is called
     @override
+    void onDie()

+    /// If you dead and revive
+    @override
-    void die()
+    void onRevive()
 ```

 ## Vision